Hydrodynamic theory of wetting by active particles: Discussion

 \subsection{Summary of results}

 We have studied active wetting by considering the hydrodynamic behaviour of an active lattice gas in the presence of a smooth permeable barrier, under periodic boundary conditions.
-This geometry is analogous to a slit geometry widely used to study equilibrium wetting \cite{Evans_DFT_wetting}.
+This geometry is analogous to a slit geometry widely used to study equilibrium wetting \cite{Evans2019, Leeuwen1989, Nijmeijer1990, Sikkenk1987}.
 We take as control parameters the barrier height $\epsilon$ and self-propulsion $\text{Pe}$.

-The surface phase diagram reveals wetting states whose density profiles are analogous to the equilibrium wetting states of dry, partially-wet, and fully-wet.
-As our model is hydrodynamic and (in consequence) large-scale, we conclude that these states are true macroscopic wetting states, instead of microscopic accumulations of active matter.
-This observation is supported by particle studies in which wetting-like states have been observed \cite{WildingWettingABPs, Neta2021, perezbastías2025twofieldtheoryphasecoexistence, turci2023partialcompletewettingdroplets, TailleurWettingCurrents, das2020morphological}.
-Our work avoids the challenges associated with finite-size scaling in such simulations, justifying our conclusion that wetting is a macroscopic effect.

-We found a drying transition at $\epsilon=0$, and a wetting transition at finite $\epsilon = \epsilon^*(\text{Pe})$.
-We investigated the wetting transition in further detail, observing a diverging film width on the dry side, vanishing hysteresis, the onset of linear instability, and a pitchfork bifurcation in the asymmetry order parameter $\mathcal{A}$.
-These are the salient characteristics of critical wetting in passive fluids \cite{Cahn1977, DeGennes, bonn2009wetting}, and so we conclude that the nonequilibrium transition between full- and partial-wetting states is critical.
-This finding is supported by previous particle-based simulations, which have shown that active wetting appears critical in two dimensions \cite{WildingWettingABPs, Neta2021}.
+The surface phase diagram reveals wetting states whose density profiles are analogous to the equilibrium wetting states known as dry, partially-wet, and fully-wet.
+As our model is hydrodynamic (i.e. large-scale) and is studied under conditions of liquid-vapour coexistence, we conclude that these are true macroscopic wetting states, instead of microscopic accumulations of active matter or active adsorption.
+We observe a drying transition at $\epsilon=0$ and a wetting transition at finite $\epsilon = \epsilon^*(\text{Pe})$.
+The wetting transition displays all the salient characteristics of equilibrium critical wetting \cite{Cahn1977, DeGennes1985, Bonn2009}, including a diverging film width on the dry side, vanishing hysteresis, and a pitchfork bifurcation in the asymmetry order parameter $\mathcal{A}$.

-We have demonstrated that asymmetric density profiles around symmetric permeable barriers lead to a ratchet effect.
-This results in a steady-state circulating current in the partially-wet state, which is suppressed as $J_\text{ss}^{(\rho)} \sim \ell_s^{-1}$ in large systems.
-Although the observation of a ratchet effect in this context is novel, ratchets have previously been recognised as a general consequence of asymmetric barriers in active matter \cite{bechinger2016active, reichhardt2016ratcheteffectsactivematter, Galajda2007, TailleurRatchets2024, TailleurRatchets2025}.
-Additionally, steady-state currents have already been understood as a key characteristic of partial wetting states in active matter \cite{TailleurWettingCurrents}.